Special offer

 2. Address the recipients of the email

-Use the correct salutations when you draft your email announcement, such as “Dear [name of your organisation] employees” or “Dear all.”
-The salutations you use will clarify that the email is intended for all employees.
+Use the correct salutations when you draft your email announcement, such as ‘Dear [name of your organisation] employees’ or ‘Dear all’.
+Make sure your communication style reflects your company culture, whether formal or informal, to set the right tone for your announcement.
+The salutations you use clarify that the email is intended for all employees.

 3. Introduce the promoted employee